realitytracing/Reality-Tracing-WIP/README.md

 - **[5.5 The Constraint Diplomacy](constraint-aware-policy-making-and-engineering-strategies/5-5-constraint-diplomacy.md)** — reframes international conflict through shared constraint compression and cooperative management of narrowing feasibility regions
 - **[5.6 The People and Their Systems](constraint-aware-policy-making-and-engineering-strategies/5-6-the-people-and-their-systems.md)** — treats education in reality tracing, constraint awareness, and interactional epistemics as civic co-clamping between publics and institutions

+**Foundational Epistemics III**
+-[Interactional Epistemics: Rankability](human-foundations/interactional-epistemics-rankability.md)** — describes a set of rankability criterion for use in comparative study, and to demonstrate false equivalences and false totalizations

 **Integrated Text**